How to Convert Date to Text in Excel?

 - If several text dates are selected, the Status Bar only shows Count.

 - There may be a leading apostrophe visible in the formula bar.

 This has been a guide on how to convert Date to Text in Excel.
-Here we discuss top 3 methods to convert the Date to Text in Excel – 1) Text Formula 2) Text to Column and 3) Copy Paste Method along with excel example and downloadable templates.
+Here we discuss the top 3 methods to convert the Date to Text: 1) Text Formula 2) Text to Column and 3) Copy Paste Method along with examples and downloadable excel template.
 You may also look at these useful functions in excel –